thecodingpapa/batch-downloader/README.md

 - Installs all client and server dependencies
 - Verifies everything is set up correctly

-> **Note**: On macOS, if Homebrew is not installed, you'll be prompted to install it first.
-On Windows, you'll need to manually download and install Node.js from [nodejs.org](https://nodejs.org/).
+> **Note**: On macOS with Homebrew, the script can automatically upgrade Node.js for you.
+On other platforms, you'll need to upgrade manually if your version is too old.

 ## Usage